 Maritime Museum, Amsterdam

 Join Drs.
 Kaldenbach in a visit to the exciting, great Museum for Dutch Maritime History.
+It is one of the four really great Maritime museums in the world.
 Tour by a professional Art Historian.
 Scholar with excellent teaching skills.
 Specialist in United East India Company.
 VIP entry.
 Entry any time of day.
 Family friendly, kids friendly.
-A full size rebuilt ship is present!
+A full size rebuilt Indiaman ship is present!